Vheissu/aurelia-configuration/README.md

         .developmentLogging()
         .plugin('aurelia-configuration', config => {
-            config.setDirectory('config-files'); // Will make plugin look for config files in a directory called "config-files" config.setConfig('mycoolconfig.json'); // Will look for mycoolconfig.json as the configuration file });
+            config.setDirectory('config-files'); // Will make plugin look for config files in a directory called "config-files"
+        });

     aurelia.start().then(a => a.setRoot());